Skip to Main Content

 Why do an annotated bibliography?

-Usually, the first time someone does an annotated bibliography, it's because it was an assignment for a class.
-Annotated bibliographies have an important place in the research process whether or not they were assigned, though.
+Usually, the first time you do an annotated bibliography, it'll be for a class assignment.
+Annotated bibliographies have an important place in the research process, though, whether or not they were assigned.
 Gathering the resources you plan to use and making note of how you think they will be useful helps set you up to write a successful paper.

 What?